- Fields

 -

-Average Yearly Salary: $86,000With everything going digital, there’s a real need to protect online assets.
-That’s where IT security jobs come in.
-With these jobs, you’ll help protect a company’s data and other digital information.
+Average Yearly Salary: $86,000With everything going digital, there’s a real need to protect online assets, and that’s where IT security jobs come in.
+In these types of IT jobs, you’ll help protect a company’s data and other digital information.

-Professionals are predicting significant growth in this area, so it’s a great field to get into.
+Professionals are predicting significant growth in information security, so it’s a great IT field to get into.
 You’ll want to search for jobs with titles like Information Security and Security Specialist for this kind of work.

 Job Outlook: Between 2020 and 2030, the career for information security analysts is expected to increase by 33%, with 47,100 job opportunities added across the U.S.